 Soak in the beauty of Ladakh at your own sweet pace; take out your bicycle and get the wheels rolling.
 It may not be easy, but it is totally worth it.
 The roads are steep and challenging at times, but the ride is extremely joyful.
-Popular cycling trails are Marhi to Manali, Jispa to Gondla, Leh to Alchi and Leh to Hemis.
+Popular cycling trails are Marhi to Manali, Jispa to Gondola, Leh to Alchi, and Leh to Hemis.

-Camp under the blanket of stars with the Indus roaring besides you.
-Various camps are set at Pangong, Sarchu, Namara and Hunder.
+Camp under the blanket of stars with the Indus roaring beside you.
+Various camps are set at Pangong, Sarchu, Namara, and Hunder.
 You may even carry your own tent.
 Stay on the moonscapes of Ladakh and feel the wind under your hair.

-Ladakh is the only place in India where you can experience a ride on a double humped camel, also called as the Bactrian camel.
+Ladakh is the only place in India where you can experience a ride on a double-humped camel, also called the Bactrian camel.
 These safaris are available on the moonscapes across Hunder.

 Apart from these activities, polo and archery are also very famous.
 Polo is usually played every Tuesday and Saturday in the summer on the Leh Polo Ground with the Zanskari ponies.
 Polo tournaments are held during the Ladakh Festival in the first half of September.
 Archery is a traditional sport of Ladakh and regular contests are held in villages and at the National Archery Stadium in Leh.

 What to know

 1. It is very important that you get yourself acclimatized to the altitude.
 Therefore, a bike ride from Manali to Leh saves 2-3 days of acclimatization.
 If you are not riding along, charter out 2 days for this.
 There are stretches between Manali and Leh where petrol pumps are sparse.
 So we recommend that your bike is fully fuelled wherever possible.

 2. If you are trekking, then waterproof trekking shoes are necessary.